PFTL/pftl_pelican/content/blog/06_introducing_lantz.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: how-to-write-a-driver-with-lantz
 date: '2018-02-23'
 description: |
     Writing your own drivers is easy thanks to Lantz, a Python package that handles different communication standards, limits, and even units.
-header: '{attach}toolbox.jpg'
+image: '/images/toolbox_linkedin.width-800.jpg'
 subtitle: |
     Simplifying the task of writing new drivers thanks to a lot of built-in features
-tags: 'Lantz, Beginner, Drivers, Devices'
+tags:
+  - Lantz
+  - Beginner
+  - Drivers
+  - Devices
 title: How to Write a Driver with Lantz
 ---